hpc-gridware/clusterscheduler/doc/markdown/manual/release-notes/03_major_enhancements.md

 reporting the characteristics and metrics of of NVIDIA GPU devices.
 For that it depends on NVIDIA DCGM to be installed on the GPU nodes.
 It also works as a `prolog` and `epilog` for jobs to setup NVIDIA runtime and environment variables.
-Further is sets up per job GPU accounting so that the GPU usage and power consumption is automatically reported in the accounting being visible in the standard `qacct -j` output.
-It support all NVIDIA GPUs which are supported by Nvidias DCGM including NVIDIA's latest Grace Hopper superchips.
-For more information about `qgpu` please refer to `Admin Guide`.
+Further it sets up per job GPU accounting so that the GPU usage and power consumption is automatically reported in the accounting being visible in the standard `qacct -j` output.
+It supports all NVIDIA GPUs which are supported by Nvidias DCGM including NVIDIA's latest Grace Hopper superchips.
+For more information about `qgpu` please refer to the `Admin Guide`.

 (Available in Gridware Cluster Scheduler only)